-The Blade 120 SR is now available and ready to run with the success that the smaller Blade mSR has been enjoying for almost a year.
+The Blade 120 SR is ready to run with the success that the smaller Blade mSR has been enjoying for almost a year.
 For those of you (and there are so many) who have been having insane amounts of fun with the mSR and were wishing for a larger version - the 120 SR may be the bird for you.

 For folks who are not familiar with Blade mSR, here is my full review on it and why I think it is so good.
 The 120 SR as I said is a larger version (about twice as big) but utilizes the same proven technology and engineering that has made the mSR the huge success it is today.
 The target market for this new Blade is both the mSR owner looking for a larger machine as well as the micro coaxial heli pilot who wants to progress, but is uncertain if they are ready to take the plunge into a single rotor collective pitch RC helicopter such as the Blade 450 .

 I would be lying if I said the first thing I looked at on the Blade 120 SR in a somewhat negative way wasn't the electric tail motor.
 For those of you who have spent any time on my site, you know how much I dislike electric tail motors over a shaft or belt driven tail with variable pitch and why I gave the Blade SR such a harsh review, and on the other hand, the Blade 130X such a glowing review.

 The Blade 120 SR however, is much smaller and weighs a good deal less than the SR, on top of that it uses a much faster accelerating and decelerating coreless tail motor.
 Like the mSR/X, this means the reactive torque from the main rotors is not that severe and the coreless motor is able to keep up to the changing torque loads.
 In fact, tail hold on the Blade 120 SR is actually better than it is on the smaller mSR and trying to get the tail to blow out is essentially impossible.